And Then There Was One (1994 film): Reception

 Bernadette McCallion of AllMovie gave the film two and a half stars out of five and called the film a "heart-wrenching made-for-cable drama".
 Diane Wild of DVD Verdict reviewed the film in 2005.
 She felt the film lost its "emotional effect because we don't get to know these characters as real people".
 She added: "The filmmakers may have thought the story was compelling enough on its own, but without the help of well-developed characters, it feels oddly jarring.
 Criticizing this well-meaning film feels like kicking a puppy - a sick puppy - but it's not a particularly entertaining hour and a half, when what should be a heart wrenching story is undermined by a script that treats its protagonists as saints instead of people.
 Unfortunately And Then There was One is too dated and simplistic to bring anything meaningful to the AIDS on film canon, and it doesn't manage to be a compelling drama outside of the real-life tragedy of the disease itself."

+Drew Voros of Variety wrote: "Lifetime has given the viewing public a compelling tragedy in which the disease is a bit player and the human subjects take centerstage."